 White noted at the time that he had recused himself from any involvement in Chamberlin’s hiring.
 But also said he would leave the Selectboard if residents perceive a conflict of interest.

-"If it’s seen that way, it’s seen that way,"
+"If it’s seen that way, it’s seen that way," White said, adding "this will be my last meeting."

 Fellow Selectboard members and residents attending the meeting, including the one who has raised the conflict-of-interest issue, implored White not to resign, saying they need his valued experience on the board.
 The other board members also defended White’s record, saying he has been above reproach, especially on highway-related matters.